sudo-dakix/pyloan/docs/_build/html/_sources/README.rst.txt

 ==========
 Quickstart
 ==========
-This section gives an introduction in how to get started with PyLoan.
+This section gives an introduction on how to get started with PyLoan.

 -------------
 Define a loan